patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/accessibility-testing.md

 We also offer the [patternfly-a11y script](https://github.com/patternfly/patternfly-a11y) for bulk testing that reports any aXe accessibility violations from a set of pages.
 To use this script, a configuration file can be set to adapt our script to your specific needs like authentication, waiting for any specific items to finish loading (like a loading spinner), etc.

 When used as a report, it will give an [accessibility report via surge](http://a11y-os.surge.sh/).
 The UI should be built first in the CI workflow and then a job created to run the a11y script against that build.
-The a11y script assumes that there is a web server running somewhere that is serving up the pages  that it can reach. (for example, in localhost:8000).
-If you want to test a step before deployment, you could follow the path of integrating aXe with [Cypress](https://www.cypress.io/).
+The a11y script assumes that there is a web server running somewhere that is serving up the pages (for example, in `localhost:8000`) that it can reach.
+If you want to test a step before deployment, you could follow the path of integrating aXe with Cypress.

 ### Test keyboard accessibility